Peach Fuzz vs Terminal Beard Hair Explained

 What Is Peach Fuzz (AKA Vellus Beard Hair)?

-While most teenagers spend hours staring at their jaws waiting for those fuzzy hairs to transform into a beefy lumberjack beard, it’s important not to write off your peach fuzz just yet.
+While most teenagers spend hours staring at their jaws waiting for those fuzzy hairs to transform into a beefy lumberjack beard, don’t write off your peach fuzz just yet.
+Vellus hair is perfectly normal and actually pulls its weight, helping evaporate sweat and keeping your body’s cooling system running smoothly.

 When Does Peach Fuzz Turn into a Beard?